ada-lovecraft/KeytarHero.js/README.md

 # KeytarHero.js
 Because sometimes what you need is a simple and dumb answer, and all you can find are over-engineered pieces of crap.

-So, you have an app, doodle, animation, sktech, or a game that has a constantly running `raf` cycle and you want to interact with it with your keyboard.
+So, you have an app, doodle, animation, sketch, or a game that has a constantly running `raf` cycle and you want to interact with it with your keyboard.

 You -could- use the built in `keydown` event listener: